Thimphu: Geography and climate

-Thimphu is situated in the constricted, linear valley of the Raidāk River, which is also known as the Thimphu River (Thimpu Chuu).
+Thimphu is situated in the constricted, linear valley of the Raidāk River, which is also known as the Thimphu River (Thim Chuu or Wangchhu).
 While the surrounding hills are in an altitudinal range of 2,000 to 3,800 m (warm temperate climate between 2,000 to 3,000 m and cold temperate zone between 3,000–3,800 m), the city itself has an altitude range varying between 2,248 m and 2,648 m.
 It is these two variations in altitude and climate which determine the habitable zones and vegetation typology for the valley.
 The valley, however, is thinly-forested and is spread out to the north and west.
 At the southern end of the city, the Lungten Zampa bridge connects the east and west banks of the Wang Chuu which flows through the heart of city.

 The Raidāk River raises in the snow fields at an altitude of about 7000 m.
 It has many tributaries that flow from the Himalayan peaks that largely dictate the topography of the Thimphu valley.
 The Thimphu valley, so formed, is delimited by a steep eastern ridge that rises from the riverbed and a valley formation with gradually sloping topography, extending from Dechencholing and Simtokha, on the western banks of the Raidāk.
 The north–south orientation of the hill ranges of the valley means that they are exposed to moist monsoon winds which engulf the inner Himalayas and its lower valleys.
 However, the windward and leeward sides of the hill ranges have different vegetation patterns depending on the varying rainfall incidence in the two sides.
 Thimphu Valley, lying in the leeward side of the mountains, is comparatively dry and contains a different type of vegetation as compared to the windward side.
 Hence, the coniferous vegetation in the valley is attributed to this phenomenon.
 Punakha, the old capital of Bhutan, is on the windward side with broad-leaved trees dominating the topography.